TysonChickens/PythonCrashCourse_Notes/Chapter_3/Ch3_IntroLists.md

 Python considers the first item in a list to be at position 0, not position 1.
 This is true for most programming languages because of how list operations are implemented at a lower level.

 The second item in a list has an index of 1.
-Using this counting system, you can retrieve any elemnt you want from a list by substracting one from its position in the list.
+Using this counting system, you can retrieve any element you want from a list by subtracting one from its position in the list.
 If you want the fourth item in a list, you can request the item at index * 3.

 Python has a special syntax for accessing the last element in a list.
 At index -1, Python always returns the last item in the list: